microsoft/rushstack/rush-plugins/rush-http-build-cache-plugin/README.md

 ```

 - url: The server to store cache objects.
-- tokenHandler: A script that can print the Authorization header expected by the server.
+- `tokenHandler`: A script that can print the Authorization header expected by the server.
 The value printed to `stdout` by this command should be an exact header, for example, `Bearer ab98d8c878d937290d979a9097c90dfffff` or `Basic 098abc7dff==`.
 - `isCacheWriteAllowed`: A flag that determines if the plugin should write to the cache.

 ## HTTP Cache Server Requirements